 Beer and economy

-Generating 2.6 million jobs in Europe and 50 billion euros in government tax revenues, the brewing sector is a major contributor to the European economy and has an important role to play in support of the EU’s goals to cut youth employment and increase growth and competitiveness.
+Generating over 2 million jobs in Europe and nearly 40 billion euros in government tax revenues, the brewing sector is a major contributor to the European economy and has an important role to play in support of the EU’s goals to cut youth employment and increase growth and competitiveness.

 Key issues of interest are: